technoidentity/devfractal/README.md

 ### `fn` library

-1. Support lazy evaluation of higher order functions
+1. Support lazy evaluation of higher-order functions

-2. Support most common functions including database like operations
+2. Support most common functions including database-like operations

 3. Support for internalization of dates through adobe date library

 ### `spec` library

 1. Common abstractions to use specifications using zod.
-This has small helpers which will allow you to write software similar to eiffel.
+This has small helpers which will allow you to write software similar to Eiffel.

-2. Makes your pure functions safer by allowing to satisfy specification accurately.
+2. Makes your pure functions safer by allowing you to satisfy the specification accurately.

 ### `remix` helpers

 1. Helpers for creating actions.

-2. Helpers for forms, form validations.
+2. Helpers for forms and form validations.

-3. Abstractions for responses and json transformers.
+3. Abstractions for responses and **json** transformers.

-### error handling support
+### Error handling support

 1. Almost all abstractions are designed with error handling in mind and strive to be safe using zod specifications.

-2. Wrap almost every external system to allow for zod specification validations.
+2. Wrap up almost every external system to allow for zod specification validations.
 All of your code will be typesafe.

 3. Support `Result` abstraction from the functional world for complex error handling scenarios.